lupyuen/lupyuen.github.io/src/rustsim.md

 And the BL602 Stub Functions will __emit simulation events__...
 Our C Firmware will work exactly like Rust Firmware!

-# Validating Calls to BL602 IoT SDK
+# Validate Calls to BL602 IoT SDK

 _What if the Embedded HAL (BL602 IoT SDK) could tell how to fix our code?_